CC-circuits and the expressive power of nilpotent algebras: Introduction

-Note that for non-prime $m$ one can construct $\CC[m]$-circuits $(C_n)_{n \in \N}$ of depth $d$ and size $\mathcal O(2^{n^{(d-1)^{-1}}})$ that compute $\AND$ (see for instance the construction in \cite{idziak-intermediate}), thus one could further conjecture (in analogy to H\r{a}stad's result) that a value of $q$ close to $(d-1)^{-1}$ gives us optimal lower bound.
+For values of $m$ that have more than one prime divisor one can construct $\CC[m]$-circuits $(C_n)_{n \in \N}$ of depth $d$ and size $\mathcal O(2^{n^{(d-1)^{-1}}})$ that compute $\AND$ (see for instance~\cite{idziak-intermediate}).
+Thus one might be tempted to conjecture (in analogy to H\r{a}stad's result) that a value of $q$ close to $(d-1)^{-1}$ gives us optimal lower bound.
+However, this is not the case: By the recent results in~\cite{CW-lowerbounds}, for every $q > 0$, there is a choice of $m$, such that there are depth $3$ $\CC[m]$-circuits of size $2^{\mathcal O(n^q)}$ computing $\AND$.
+It was further shown in~\cite{IKK-modularcircuits} that for the correct choice of $m$ there are even $\CC[m]$-circuits of depth $2$ and size $2^{\mathcal O(n^q \log(n))}$ computing $\AND$.
+Thus any optimal bound in Conjecture~\ref{conj:CCcircuits} needs to depend not only on the depth $d$ but also on the modulus $m$.

-Also a weaker version of Conjecture \ref{conj:CCcircuits} can be found in the literature, e.g. \cite{mckenzieNC1} conjectured that $\AND$ is not in $\CC^0$.
-Both the strong and the weak version of Conjecture \ref{conj:CCcircuits} are open until today, with the best known lower bound for $\AND$ being superlinear \cite{chattopadhyayETC}.
-It was shown in \cite{hansen-probabilisticCC0} that $\AND$ can be computed by probabilistic $\CC^0$ in polynomial time, which could be interpreted as evidence contrary to the conjecture.
+Also weaker versions of Conjecture~\ref{conj:CCcircuits} can be found in the literature, e.g.~\cite{mckenzieNC1} conjectured that $\AND$ is not in $\CC^0$.
+Both the strong and the weak version of Conjecture~\ref{conj:CCcircuits} are open until today, with the best known general lower bound for $\AND$ being superlinear~\cite{chattopadhyayETC}.
+It was further shown in~\cite{hansen-probabilisticCC0} that $\AND$ is in uniform \emph{probabilistic} $\CC^0$ (i.e. for every $c>0$, $\AND_n$ can be computed up to error $< \frac{1}{n^c}$ by $\comP$-uniform, bounded depth $\CC$-circuits with $\mathcal O(\log(n))$ random bits), which could be interpreted as evidence contrary to the conjecture.

-However, for some special cases Conjecture \ref{conj:CCcircuits} is confirmed: It is well known that $\CC[m]$-circuits of bounded depth \emph{cannot} compute $\AND$ if $m$ is a prime power \cite{barrington-NUDFA}.
-If $m$ is the product of two primes, Conjecture \ref{conj:CCcircuits} is confirmed for circuits of depth 2 \cite{caussinus-depth2}.
+However, for some special cases Conjecture~\ref{conj:CCcircuits} is confirmed: For prime powers $p^k$ it is well known that $\CC[p^k]$-circuits of bounded depth \emph{cannot} compute $\AND$~\cite{barrington-NUDFA}.
+The conjecture is further confirmed for the special case of bounded depth circuits with $\MOD_m$-gates at the input level, and $\MOD_{p^k}$-gates everywhere else, where $m \in \N$ and $p^k$ is a prime power (see~\cite{barrington-NUDFA}, or~\cite[Theorem~1]{caussinus-depth2}).